 So your computer doesn’t boot.
 The files are usually still sitting there on the hard drive, waiting for harvest.
 The first step is to free to the hard drive from the useless computer.
 Most desktop towers have a easy slide-away side panel, while All-in-One and laptop computers can be more complicated.
 YouTube is your friend, if you cannot figure out your way inside — simply Google for “hard drive replacement” and then type out the make and model number of your computer.
 You might also go to your computer manufacturer’s website and look up the manual on your device.

 With desktop computers, you’ll typically only need a Phillips-head and flathead screwdriver.
-And some desktop are tools-free, meaning you’ll be able to find and pop out the hard drive using only your fingers!
-But with laptops, you might need smaller tools, and with Apple computer, you’ll need very specialized screwdrivers (Apple often uses Pentalobe screws, to discourage laypeople from fixing their own computers).
+And some PCs are tools-free, meaning you’ll be able to find and pop out the hard drive using only your fingers!
+But with laptops, you might need smaller tools, and with Apple computers, you’ll need very specialized screwdrivers (Apple often uses Pentalobe screws, to discourage laypeople from fixing their own computers).
 You can always use Amazon to find such tools, after searching for “laptop tool repair kit”.

 With the right tools and instructions, let’s say you’ve freed the storage drive from the computer.
 Now what?
 Then, you have to find the right adapter, so that you can connect the drive via USB to another working computer.

 Identify the connector on your drive: a SATA connector looks like this, and an old-school PATA connector like this.
 Some higher-end laptops have special SSDs inside that look like a stick of RAM.
-Once you know what type of drive you have, it’s time to head on over to Amazon or Newegg, and seek an adapter.
+Once you know exactly what type of drive you have, it’s time to head on over to Amazon or Newegg, and seek an adapter.

 Search your favorite technology-selling website for “SATA to USB adapter” or something similar (‘PATA’, or ‘M.2 SSD’, depending on your type of drive) and you’ll quickly find something that can attach to your bare drive.
 This adapter fits the majority of drives out there.
 And if you want, you can also search for “SATA to USB enclosure” (or something appropriate to your drive), if you want to permanently change your drive into an external, reusable device.